ZeroPoint cheat sheet: chicken & turkey

 • Chicken breast, skinless

-• Deli meat, skinless chicken or turkey breast only
+• Deli meat, skinless chicken or turkey breast (plain/oven roasted versions only)

 • Turkey breast, skinless